herbncrypto/matienzo.org/source/teaching/drexel-info756/2012-fall/index.markdown

 In this assignment, you will select a case study that describes a specific digital preservation project, program, or activity, and analyze and critique the article.
-To identify an appopriate case study, you can use a published article, or a report that is available on the web, as long as it follows the guidelines below:
+To identify an appropriate case study, you can use a published article, or a report that is available on the web, as long as it follows the guidelines below: